 A key benefit of netting out all RA claimed savings is that it allows for a straightforward assertion that “all savings counted through the RA program have been removed from the MT initiative savings”.
 This simple statement may satisfy the needs of regulators and stakeholders without requiring further detail on the differences between the RA and MT frameworks.

 On the other hand, this technique creates a bias against MT initiatives in favor of counting the savings in RA.
-This is because it has the consequence of potentially removing legitimate market effects (like spillover) from the MT initiative.
+This is because it could potentially remove legitimate market effects (like spillover if spillover were measured for individual RA programs) from the MT initiative.
 This could discourage coordination and collaboration between MT initiatives and RA programs.
 On balance, however, the Working Group concluded that the simplicity of the proposed approach outweighs the potential drawbacks.